 About the Author: Todd A. Moll, CFP®, CFA, is a director and chief investment officer with Provenance Wealth Advisor (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
 He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or firstname.lastname@example.org.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-There is no assurance that the statements or forecasts provided in this material will prove to be correct.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

-Every investor’s situation is unique and you should consider your investment goals, risk tolerance and time horizon before making any investment.
-Investing involves risk and you may incur a profit or loss regardless of strategy selected.
-There is an inverse relationship between interest rate movements and fixed income prices.
-Generally, when interest rates rise, fixed income prices fall and when interest rates fall, fixed income prices generally rise.
+Every investor’s situation is unique, and you should consider your investment goals, risk tolerance and time horizon before making any investment.
+Investing involves risk and you may incur a profit or loss regardless of the strategy selected.
+There is an inverse relationship between interest rate movements and fixed-income prices.
+Generally, when interest rates rise, fixed-income prices fall, and when interest rates fall, fixed-income prices generally rise.